 You think they are selfish and unkind but what you are seeing is the disease.
 Your loved one is buried under all that behavior.
 They have not surrendered to the fact they have a problem.
 And you probably haven’t surrendered to the fact that you need recovery, too.
 Your reactions to their disease are probably not helping.
 Because it’s cloudy when you’re trying to control the outcome over which you have no power.
 What’s more, it’s exhausting.

-You are so tired of it and feel like a prisoner in your own home, afraid to leave your room at night for fear of what you might find.
-You are scared to walk in their room and find they are not breathing.
+You are so tired of it and feel like you are a prisoner in your own home, afraid to leave your room at night for fear of what you might find.
+You are more terrified to walk into their room and find they are not breathing.

 This has to stop or you will go out of your mind.

 Watching someone you love more than your own soul succumb to this disease is not a bad movie, it’s your life.
 Pulling yourself out of the chaos emotionally is exceptionally challenging when your loved with SUD lives with you.

 I have been there.
 And I’m going to level with you.
 There are no perfect solutions.

 If they are 25 years old, they should be on their own supporting themselves.
 That’s what we do in the United States.
 But deciding what to do next is not a decision you should have to make.
 There should be solutions within the healthcare system for this disease like every other disease out there.
 For COVID we set up temporary hospitals but there are no rescue operations for the addicted–despite mortality numbers that eclipse almost any other disease, virus, or illness.

 Many parents will rent or buy a place away from them for their loved one who is sick from substance use disorder.
 What usually ends up happening is that place away from you becomes a hangout to sell, buy, and do drugs.
 The parents find out, become more discouraged.
 And poorer.